linflas-art/hyperAVH/README.md

 ### Gamebook must be saved in LibreOffice Writer format
 - Download script **odt.hyperAVH.py**.
 - Copy your gamebook file in the folder where you downloaded the script.
-- Run a shell terminal ou Powershell and changedir to right location.
+- Run a shell terminal or Powershell and changedir to right location.
 For example, if you use Windows and the script is located in your Downloads directory, type :
 ```
 cd Downloads
 ```